The ultimate budget travel guide for Transylvania, Romania – A gorgeous area of Eastern Europe!

 The town center is full of captivating Gothic architecture, charming alleyways, and medieval Saxon walls from the 16th Century.

 Wandering through the town is captivating, but the main reason why people visit Brașov is to take day trips to the surrounding castles and nature.

 1. Visit Dracula’s Castle

 Is there a real Dracula’s Castle?
 Yes!
 Dracula’s Castle, more formally known as Bran Castle, is only 24 km away from Brașov.

 Bran Castle was used as inspiration in Bram Stoker’s 1897 novel, “Dracula”, but no vampires actually lived here.
 The Dracula story is all fictional, but Bran Castle, built in 1378, is still a fascinating landmark in Romania to visit.

-You can take a cheap local bus from Brașov to Bran Castle.
-The entrance fee is 8.5 Euros for adults.
+You can take a cheap local bus from Brașov to Bran Castle (find more info on the Bran Castle website).
+The entrance fee is 60 lei for adults.

 Or you can book a skip-the-line guided tour if you want to learn all the facts and history from a local guide.

 Though this has nothing to do with medieval castles, this is one of the most popular things to do from Brașov.